be_ixf;ym_202306 d_08; ct_300

 Why Do Investors Want Them?

 The short answer – because liquidity is one of the levers of yield, like duration or credit quality.
-If you are willing to accept illiquid strategies as a trade-off, you can potentially accrue an illiquidity premium1 – greater yield.
+If you are willing to accept illiquid strategies as a trade-off, you can potentially accrue an illiquidity premium1 – or potentially greater yield.

 Interval Funds AUM by Strategy

-Source: Interval Funds Tracker, based on SEC data as of Interval Fund Registrations Surge in 2021.
+Source: Interval Funds Tracker, based on SEC data

 Institutional investors who have long-term time horizons have been aggressive investors in these types of alternative investments.
 By employing the interval fund structure, individual retail investors are now able to invest in the same illiquid strategies as institutional investors.